SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-\end{lemma} \begin{proof} The degree condition is automatic once we have a componentwise description of $v$ so that's where we direct our focus.
-Because $v$ intersects $(x_0=0)$ at a finite subset $A_0\subset D$, we can write
+\end{lemma} \begin{proof} The claim on degrees is automatic once we have the required description of $v$ in homogeneous coordinates, refer to Lemma \ref{decomposition-into-mobius-transformations} below.
+Because $v$ intersects the hyperplane $\{x_0=0\}$ in a finite subset $A_0\subset D$, we can write:

-where $g_k$ are meromorphic functions with possible singularities on $A_0$.
-It suffices to show that these singularities are at worst poles.
+where $g_k$ are holomorphic functions, possibly with singularities at the points of $A_0$.
+It suffices to show that these singularities, if they arise, are at worst poles.
 Let $z_{c}\in A_0$ be a singularity for $g_1$.
-By definition this means that $v(z_c)$ belongs to the hyperplane $x_0=0$.
+By definition, this means that $v(z_c)$ belongs to the hyperplane $\{x_0=0\}$.
 But since the hyperplanes $(x_i=0)$ are linearly independent, one of them shouldn't contain $v(z_c)$.
-Without loss of generality, assume $v(z_c) \not\in (x_1=0)$.
-We can then use an expression of $v$ in the complement of $(x_1=0)$ similar to (\ref{meromorphic-decomp}):
+Without loss of generality, assume $v(z_c) \not\in \{x_1=0\}$.
+Similarly to (\ref{meromorphic-decomp}), we can then use an expression of $v$ in the complement of the hyperplane $\{x_1=0\}$ :

-outside of a subset $A_1\subset D$ corresponding to the intersection of $v$ with $(x_1=0)$.
+where the functions $h_k$ are holomorphic outside of a subset $A_1\subset D$, corresponding to the intersection of $v$ with $\{x_1=0\}$.
 In particular, $h_0$ is holomorphic near $z_c$ and $g_1 = 1/h_0$.
-It follows that $g_1$ is a meromorphic function as claimed. \end{proof}
+It follows that $g_1$ is a meromorphic function as claimed.
+The same arguments applies to the remaining $g_2,g_3,\dots,g_n$. \end{proof}

-\begin{remark} We will always assume $\alpha_k\geq 0$ for $k=0,1,\dots,n$, because otherwise, we will have no holomorphic discs to work with. \end{remark}
+Recall the results of Cho-Oh in \cite{Cho-Oh-toric-regularity}, showing that the moduli space $\matheu{M}(L_{\text{cl}},\alpha)$ (for the integrable complex structure of $\mathbb{P}^n$) is Fredholm regular.
+Its dimension is computed using the Riemann-Roch formula: